17 Legit Ways to Get Free Money from the Government

 Accept a grant for your new home

 Low-income households hoping to buy a home might qualify for a federal grant or loan.
 Most states have programs offering to chip in for down payments, usually for first-time homeowners.
-You can find some of your state’s programs at fha.com, a privately owned site that assists hopeful future homeowners.
-For instance, San Diego’s CalHome Program offers up to 17 percent of property price for a down payment and up to $10,000 for closing costs.
+You can find some of your state’s programs at fha.com, a privately-owned site that assists hopeful future homeowners.
+For instance, San Diego’s CalHome Program offers up to 17 percent of the property price for a down payment and up to $10,000 for closing costs.

 Get help with childcare

 Childcare is important—but expensive.
 Average annual baby care can cost anywhere from $4,822 in Mississippi to $22,631 in Washington, DC.
 Thankfully, the Child Care and Development Fund offers support to low-income families.
 Find out how much you could be offered by finding your state on the U.S. Department of Health & Human Services’ Office of Child Care.
 Helping children is arguably way more important than these 11 bizarre things the government spent money on.

 You might already have known small businesses could get low-interest loans, but the government will sometimes even give grants, which don’t need to be paid back.
 The Small Business Innovation Research fund will offer grants, mostly to research and development and high-tech ventures.
 Agencies post solicitations on sbir.org, and if eligible, you can submit a proposal with the hopes of being selected for their grants.
 Check out these other quick ways to make extra cash.

 Are you missing a savings bond because it was lost, stolen, or destroyed?
 Fill out an FS Form 1048 with as much information as you can.
 If your case is confirmed, the Treasury Department will send you a payment or replacement bond.